 The Borrowing Committee is the Board delegated committee pursuant to the provisions of Section 179 of the Companies Act, 2013.
-The purpose of the Borrowing Committee is to consider, review and approve the proposal with respect to raising of funds on behalf of the Company in any form as may be permissible under the applicable law including but not limited to term loan (secured/unsecured) or issuance of debentures (secured/unsecured) or issuance of commercial paper or working capital/overdraft etc., and to do anything necessary or incidental to perform its functions, including but not limited to approving terms and subsequent amendments, approving documents and subsequent amendments, approving repayments and/or prepayments and/or redemption and/or buy back of such borrowings and authorising any individual(s) to perform any action(s) as may be required.
+The purpose of the Borrowing Committee is to consider, review and approve the proposal with respect to raising of funds on behalf of the Company in any form as may be permissible under the applicable law including but not limited to term loan (secured/unsecured) or issuance of debentures (secured/unsecured) or issuance of commercial paper or working capital/overdraft etc., and to do anything necessary or incidental to perform its functions, including but not limited to approving terms and subsequent amendments, approving documents and subsequent amendments, approving necessary or buy back of such borrowings and authorising any individual(s) to perform any action(s) as may be required.